octaviusthe3rd/alu-shell/io_redirections_and_filters/README.md

-The script 14-findthatword prints lines that contain root from the file The script 15-countthatword displays the numbers with the pattern bin The script 16-whatsnext displays lines with the pattern root and 3 lines in the file passwd
+The script 14-findthatword prints lines that contain root from the file The script 15-countthatword displays the numbers with the pattern bin The script 16-whatsnext displays lines with the pattern root and 3 lines in the file passwd The script 17-hidethisword displays all files in the directory /etc/passwd but leaves behind those that contain the word bin